Mar 15, 2017 2:00 PM:

 Extra chassis and individual spare parts can be purchased at AndyMark where youÕll also find step-by-step assembly videos and instructions.

-These range from small to hand drill power and in 2011 we were allowed any 4 of our choice to power mechanisms.
+These range from small to hand drill power to power mechanisms.
 Even the smallest of these is too powerful for a 20amp Spike and must use a speed controller.
 Some people break-in the bronze bushings by attaching the motor armature to a drill or Dremel tool and running it for a short while.
 Wearing in the bushings can get you 10% more power.
 Just don't over do it.

 These are low power devices that can be ordered to a specific position within a rotational range of ~180 to 270 degrees depending on the model.